GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/singleFracCompression/Example.rst

    Simulation result of fracture slip

 The figure below shows a comparison between the numerical predictions (marks) and the corresponding analytical solutions (solid curves) for the normal traction (:math:`t_N`) and slip (:math:`g_T`) distributions on the fracture surface.
-One can observe that the numerical results obtained by GEOSX and the analytical solutions are nearly identical.
+One can observe that the numerical results obtained by GEOS and the analytical solutions are nearly identical.